anoma/nspec/docs/tutorial/engines/index.md

 	for how fast the action has to be.
 	The formal modeling framework is prepared to handle such cases.
 	However,
-	it may be long before this feature will be incorporated in our software realeases.
+	it may be long before this feature will be incorporated in our software releases.

 ##### Timers to be set